 In college, you will follow the pre-professional health curriculum, a prescribed series of courses that students must take.

-The courses you need to take before applying to professional school include general biology I and II, general chemistry I and II, organic chemistry I and II, physics I and II, upper division biology, calculus I, statistics, psychology, sociology, and English composition.
-Check with individual schools for specific requirements.
+The courses you need to take before applying to professional school include general biology I and II with labs, general chemistry I and II with labs, organic chemistry I and II with labs, physics I and II with labs, upper division biology, calculus I, biochemistry, psychology, sociology and English composition.

 Choose schools that you have the most competitive application to based on your GPA and standardized test scores.
 Also consider location, state of residence and cost.